RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 #### Pharynx

 Carries both food & air.
 Used for digestion & respiration.
 2 Paths: esophagus & trachea.
 When you swallow, a flap of tissue called the **epiglottis** covers the opening to the **trachea**.
 This prevents liquids & food entering the lungs.
 If food or liquid gets into the trachea (like me whenever I swallow water), the resulting cough is your body's attempt to get rid of it.

+#### Larynx
+A hollow tube that lets air pass from your throat to your trachea.
+Contains vocal chords & allows human speech.

 #### Trachea